This article originally appeared on VICE US

 Whitney Hubbs, Woman no. 7, 2016

 Well, that also removes it one more step from reality.
-I guess also, removing the bodies from the identities of the people takes things further and further away from the facts of what exists in your studio or something.
+I guess also, removing the bodies from the identities of the people takes things further and further away from the facts of what exists in your studio.

 Does that allow you to create something more psychological in a certain way?
 Or, what does that make room for?